 - 8.1.
-Competition should be conducted as per the schedule below. - 8.2.
+The Host Society will provide a detailed schedule for the Round Robin competition and the Medal Rounds. - 8.2.
 Alterations at the discretion of the Host Society must be approved by the AWGIC. - 8.3.
 For details on the Host Society's process for developing competition schedules and their responsibilities in developing the schedule, please refer to Appendix G.